Prescription Drug Benefits - Human Resources at Ohio State

 *Retail90 available

 To find out the status of your pharmacy or the cost of medications, please contact Express Scripts at (866) 727-5867.
-Please note that all Walgreens locations are excluded from the Ohio State benefit.
+Please note that all Walgreens and Kroger locations are excluded from the Ohio State benefit.

 Home Delivery